niqodea/ropify/README.md

 ## Current Commands 🔍

+- `ropify move-symbol`: Move class or function to another module.
-- `ropify move`: Move global functions and classes between Python modules.
+- `ropify move-module`: Move module to another package.
 - `ropify show-imports`: Display all potential imports for a specified name, outputting to stdout.

 The `nvim-bindings.lua` file contains definitions of corresponding Neovim lua bindings to get you started.